Friday, November 28, 2008

 =The sum of two numbers is 181.
 Three times the larger plus twice the smaller equals 459.
 Find the numbers

-1. we need to se
+1. we need to set up the equation

 x + y = 181